Language selection

 Contact us with questions at paris-consulaire@international.gc.ca.

-You can get apostille service by post or by appointment.
+You can get apostille service by post.
 In all cases, your application must include:

 • Original document(s) needed for the apostille